Tear Gas Cleanup, Removal & Neutralization Procedure

 The first thing to do is to change and wash your clothes.
 Get away from the area and get to some fresh air.

-They will dispatch a local team to start cleaning your home immediately so that you can get back in ASAP.
-They can even get your clothes out so that you will have something to wear while we clean your home.
+We will dispatch a local team to start cleaning your home immediately so that you can get back in ASAP.
+We can even get your clothes out so that you will have something to wear while we clean your home.
 So if your home or commercial property has been effected, call (855) 876–5790 today for tear gas cleanup and removal services in your local area.